-Let’s talk about the Otteroo; the baby neck float.
+Let’s talk about the Otteroo, the baby neck float.

 Yes.
 Neck float.

-Trust me, it may look weird, potentially slightly concerning when you first look at it, but this thing is flat-out awesome.
+Trust me, it may look weird, and potentially slightly concerning when you first look at it, but this thing is flat-out awesome.
 You may raise an eyebrow at this, but this float allows for full-body submersion.
 Full body submersion is a big deal for us with our son’s arthrogryposis.
 While still not having very much movement in his arms, the Otteroo, while allowing his body to be fully submerged, gave him a sense of weightlessness in the water, allowing even the slightest movements of his arms to be noticeable.

 - Looks ridiculous: Seriously, how can you not love how ridiculous this thing looks?
 I mean, it’s ridiculously cute but still ridiculous.
 The only thing more ridiculous may be the number of photos and videos we took the first night we tried it out.

 - Great for therapy: Our son has arthrogryposis, which isn’t a secret here or on the blog.
 He is in some form of therapy at least four times a week.
 While we still try to let him be a baby at home, we still have to do exercises and stretches.
 When he was floating in the tub, with his entire body submerged and unimpeded, you could see in his eyes he had a sense of relief and freedom he hadn’t had before.
 HG has always been a water baby from the first time we could get him into the tub.
 Once he was floating and his entire body was free and free to move, it was a whole new thing for him.

 Less than positives

 So yes, I admit, I may be just a bit biased regarding how great this float is.
 I feel it is perfect for my son, so I do not see the negatives.
 However, I can see a few aspects some people may frown their nose down regarding.